 The following persons, who might be otherwise qualified, are not entitled to register or vote:

-A person who has been convicted of any felony by any court of record and who has not had his or her right to vote restored pursuant to law.
+- A person who has been convicted of any felony by any court of record and who has not had his or her right to vote restored pursuant to law.
+Effective January 8, 2019, Amendment 4, the Voting Restoration Amendment, restores the voting rights of Floridians with felony convictions (excluding murder and sexual offenses) after they complete all terms of their sentence including parole or probation.
+A convicted felon is entitled to request an advisory opinion from the Division of Elections regarding:

 You can start the registration process by using our convenient online Voter Registration Application.